OscarVilmot/Devop-Proj/README.md

 #### Image building

-The script will build the image and push it to the harbor repository
+The script will build the image and push it to the harbor repository.

+#### Deployment

+Finally, the script will apply the steps described in the k8s.yaml file